Carpets are a beautiful and functional addition to your home, but maintenance can be tricky. How are you cleaning yours to best preserve them?

 Which Method Should You Use?

 How you clean your carpets is mostly a matter of preference.
-If your carpet can handle either one, you’re at full liberty to pick the method that is most convenient to you.
+If your carpet can handle either one, you’re at full liberty to pick the most convenient method for you.
 Another option is to use both — when and if you can — to get the best of both worlds.

 Which One Wins?

 Ultimately, steam cleaning may be the more powerful of the two, but dry cleaning is just so much easier.
-What do you think about dry carpet cleaning vs. steam cleaning?
-Let us know your thoughts in the comments section below.
+The choice is yours.